stellar/soroban-examples/privacy-pools/README.md

 - **Zero-knowledge proofs**: Uses Groth16 zkSNARKs with BLS12-381 curve for cryptographic verification
 - **Commitment scheme**: Cryptographic commitments using Poseidon hashing
 - **Merkle tree inclusion**: Efficient proof of commitment inclusion in the pool state
-- **Association sets**: Compliance feature allowing withdrawals only from approved subsets of deposits
+- **Association sets**: A compliance feature that lets users, at withdrawal, prove membership in the group of deposits defined by a specific Association Set Provider's (ASP) policy.
 - **Soroban integration**: Native integration with Stellar's smart contract platform

 ## Project Structure